The White Holschlag Hare

 If you would like to add the Holschlag Hare to your fly box, they

 are available in the Smallmouth Fly Angler online fly shop.
-We have them in 3 colors-- white, black and yellow.
+We have them in 4 colors-- white, black, yellow and olive.

-White is Tim's favorite, but some days the smallies want black or yellow instead.
+White is Tim's favorite, but some days the smallies want black or yellow instead, and in clear water they often want olive.